Megha327/AngularBootcampPoc2024/README.md

 Short description of my POc project:

-I have developed a proof-of-concept (PoC) project using Angular version 18, centered on product management.
-This project incorporates various advanced features and methodologies, focusing solely on functionality and the effective use of Angular, without emphasizing styling (CSS).
+I have developed a PoC project using Angular version 18, centered on product management.
+This project incorporates various features and methodologies, focusing solely on functionality and the effective use of Angular, without emphasizing styling (CSS).
 Key elements of the project include:

 ### Use of Components:
     Modular approach through the creation and use of reusable components.
 ### New Control Flow:
-    Implementation of Angular's new control flow constructs such as @if, @else, and @for.
+    Implement Angular's new control flow constructs such as @if, @else, and @for.
 ### Event Handling:
     Effective handling of user interactions and events.
 ### Data Emitting: